 - Establish a Bar-Code System for bags or containers containing bio-medical waste for disposal.

-- Provide training to all its health care workers and immunise all health workers regularly.
+- Provide training to all its health care workers and immunize all health workers regularly.

-Yes, the newly framed bio-medical waste management rules is expected to change the way India used to manage this waste earlier- How?
+Yes, the newly framed bio-medical waste management rules are expected to change the way India used to manage this waste earlier- How?

 - Under the new regime, the coverage has increased and also provides for pre-treatment of lab waste, blood samples, etc.

-- It mandates bar code system for proper control.and it has simplified categorisation and authorisation.
+- It mandates a bar code system for proper control and it has simplified categorization and authorization.

-- Most importantly it has time target of two years to phase-out the use of chlorinated plastic bags, gloves and blood bags.
+- Most importantly it has a time target of two years to phase-out the use of chlorinated plastic bags, gloves, and blood bags.